sanger-pathogens/gps-pipeline-sanger/README.md

 ## Setup
 > [!WARNING]
-> - Docker or Singularity must be running
+> - Singularity must be running
 > - An Internet connection is required
 1. Clone the repository (`git` must be installed on your system)
     ```